reactioncommerce/reaction/docs/products.md

 ###Product Media

 In Reaction, you can easily add images and video to show off your products.
 Each [variant](#products-variants) has its own media gallery.
 Currently, only image file types are supported.
-Support for more file types is coming soon.
-See [Issue #50](https://github.com/ongoworks/reaction/issues/50).
+Support for more file types, as well as integration with google drive, dropbox, and others, is coming soon.
+See [Issue #50](https://github.com/ongoworks/reaction/issues/50) and [Issue #69](https://github.com/ongoworks/reaction/issues/69).

 To add media to the gallery, click on a variant and drag files from your hard drive to anywhere on the gallery.